*Updated 12/24 to include Polaroid Lovers

 1. Build Me Up From Bones (2013)

 When Jarosz’s third studio album, Build Me Up From Bones, was released back in 2013, fans and critics alike took notice.
 Thanks to a combination of alt-rock radio airplay (via the title track) and another pair of grammy nominations, the conversation surrounding Jarosz shifted.
 Yes, she was still an amazing player, but her maturity as a songwriter was undeniable.

+The album’s eleven tracks are an intriguing blend of bluegrass, folk, and Americana, with a touch of pop sensibility.
 And the growth doesn’t stop there, as much of the lyrical content is confidently introspective, and finds Jarosz exploring themes of identity and self-discovery.
-Her vocals are equally impressive, with her clear and emotive voice conveying a wide range of emotions, from longing to joy.

-Yeah, there’s no denying it–Sarah Jarosz has a pretty impeccable catalog of music.
-But if you’re looking for her best release (or even just the best place to start), Build Me Up From Bones more than earns its place at the top of the list.
+Her vocals are equally impressive, effortlessly conveying everything from longing to joy (and sometimes even in the same song).
+Yeah, there’s no denying it–Sarah Jarosz has a pretty impeccable catalog of music, but if you’re looking for her best release (or even just the best place to start), Build Me Up From Bones more than earns its place at the top of the list.

 The Book of Right On (Highlights):